deepnothing/react-native-dicom-viewer/README.md

 # react-native-dicom-viewer

 react-native-dicom-viewer is a React Native component for displaying DICOM images.
 It features a built-in DICOM file parser that does not rely on any third-party packages.
+The library can read files in the app bundle or local upload by the user and has mostly been tested with Lossy JPEG compressed DICOM files.

 ## Installation